Matthias84/cleanship/readme.md

 [![Build Status](https://travis-ci.org/Matthias84/cleanship.svg?branch=master)](https://travis-ci.org/Matthias84/cleanship)
 [![Coverage Status](https://coveralls.io/repos/github/Matthias84/cleanship/badge.svg?branch=master)](https://coveralls.io/github/Matthias84/cleanship?branch=master)

 Cleanship is a citizen participation (Bürgerbeteiligung) / complaints & suggestion management (Anliegenmanagement) /  ... online platform that allows you to submit issues about the public infrastructure.
 The local administration will then review your note and the solution process is public visible.

-It is the successor of [klarschiff](https://de.wikipedia.org/wiki/Klarschiff).
-But this project includes only the core and a [backoffice](https://github.com/bfpi/klarschiff-backend) for city staff.
+It is the successor of [Klarschiff](https://de.wikipedia.org/wiki/Klarschiff).
+But this project includes only the core and a internal [backoffice](https://github.com/bfpi/klarschiff-backend) for city staff.
 We reuse the old public (mobile) [frontend](https://github.com/bfpi/klarschiff-field_service) from Klarschiff,  which is connected trough an extended [CitySDK API](https://github.com/bfpi/klarschiff-citysdk).
 Currently we port only existing features, while avoiding old bottlenecks.
 New features will be introduced starting with version 0.3.

 The code is Python3 using the Django 2 framework and bootstrap3 webfrontend toolkit.